 But knowledge is power.
 And the more you know, the more you can win.
 So learning about the law and defenses will give you an edge.

 Retaining a good speeding lawyer like Gallagher will give you even more of an edge.

 There are many potential defenses to a speeding charge.
 Most people who get speeding tickets have a clean record over the previous five years.
 And this is favorable.
 A person with a clean record has a better chance of getting a clean-record outcome – though at a cost.

 But a prosecutor may not be willing to offer that, at least not yet.
 Here is some discussion of defenses every speeding lawyer should know.

 A. Reasonable and prudent

 Even if you were over the posted on the highway, was the speed reasonable and prudent?
 Intent can play a role here as well.
 And relevant factors could include road conditions, traffic conditions, incline, mechanical issues, etc.

 It may be reasonable and prudent to exceed the posted limit in order to pass another vehicle.
 In fact, it can be dangerous not to do so.
 This defense is even more important for motorcyclists.

-The proper way to conduct a speed trap with RADAR or LIDAR is with two police officers in two police squad cars.
+What is the proper way to conduct a speed trap with RADAR or LIDAR?
+In part, it requires two police officers in two police squad cars.